California First Degree Murder Laws

 Under California's first degree murder law, the prosecutor must show a premeditated, deliberate killing involving one of the special circumstances listed by the state laws of California.
 The means of killing that qualify a homicide as first degree murder include weapons of mass destruction, bombs or explosive devices, armor-piercing ammunition, poison, and firearms shot from a motor vehicle.
 State law also requires a charge of first degree murder when the killing occurred after the defendant's lying in wait or torture of the victim.
 First degree murder also includes killings committed while carrying out or attempting another felony such as burglary, robbery, rape, kidnapping, and other specified crimes.

-If the victim for survives three years and one year after the date when the cause of death allegedly occurred, California state laws include a presumption that the killing was not a criminal act of murder or manslaughter.
+If the victim survives three years and one day after the date when the cause of death allegedly occurred, California state laws include a presumption that the killing was not a criminal act of murder or manslaughter.
 The prosecutor must rebut the presumption in order to pursue a first degree murder charge.

 California First Degree Murder Overview

 The following chart includes information about the defenses and penalties associated with California first degree murder charges:

 See First Degree Murder Defenses for more details.